- Arrest Location

 In many cases a warrant is required to arrest someone.
 To obtain a warrant, police compile their case identifying a suspect, then seek the signature of a judge or magistrate on a warrant, which is a document approving the suspect's arrest.
 Once approved the warrant sits with the department that requested it until it is served.
 Other types of warrants include bench warrants for not showing up to a court date or responding to a subpoena, which is issued directly by the court and generally executed by sheriff's deputies.

-Records of all evidence are meticulously kept, and when a suspect is arrested for a crime more records are created during the intake process, also known as booking:
+Records of all evidence are meticulously kept, and when a suspect is arrested for a crime more public arrest records are created during the intake process, also known as booking:

 Fingerprinting: Although it has been known for hundreds of years that fingerprints are almost unique to each individual the science of comparing fingerprint characteristics was not used by the military or in law enforcement until about World War II.
 Since that time, each arrestee and military recruit has been fingerprinted, creating a database of millions of records over time.